UKCloud/documentation/articles/azure/azs-gs.md

 ***

-## Logging in to the UKCloud for Microsoft Azure portal
+## Logging in to the UKCloud Azure Stack portal

 To manage UKCloud for Microsoft Azure, you need to log in to the Azure Stack portal.
 The portal provides access to all your Azure resources.